hhuOS/hhuOS/README.md

 ### UEFI

 We use the [EDK2 OVMF](https://github.com/tianocore/edk2/tree/master/OvmfPkg) image to test hhuOS.
-The run script expects this image to be located at `/usr/share/ovmf/ia32/OVMF.fd`, but this can be adapted by setting the `OVMF` environment variable.
+The run script automatically downloads the latest version from the [Arch Linux Repositories](https://archlinux.org/packages/extra/any/edk2-ovmf/download).

 ### BIOS